lin-at/aDNA-workshop-phylogenetics/README.md

 scp -i apgc-2021-key.pem.txt your_user_name@3.249.84.19:/home/ec2-user/Data/wolves_dogs_aln_noindels.phy.treefile .
 ```
 # Building a Maximum-Likelihood phylogenetic tree with RAxML
 As I have previously mentioned, there are many different programs you can use to build a ML tree. <a href="https://cme.h-its.org/exelixis/web/software/raxml/index.html">RAxML</a> is one of the most popular ML-based method in phylogenetics.
 Unfortunately, the substitution models you can implement in RAxML are much more limited, and HKY+F+I+G4 model identified in IQTREE cannot be fully used.
+But as an example, let's go with ```-m GTRGAMMA --HKY85```.
+It will more than 10 minutes to run this during the workshop, but feel free to do it at home.

 ```
 raxmlHPC-SSE3 -f a -x 12345 -m GTRGAMMA -p 12345 -# 100 -s wolves_dogs_aln_noindels.phy -n raxml_tree --HKY85
 ```